Winter Workshops

 Beginners and experienced grant writers are welcome and people with proposals in progress are encouraged to participate.

-Wikidata is one of the most widely available tools freely available to us.
+Wikidata is one of the most open and widely available data tools.
 It powers Wikipedia and links together data from all over the internet, gathering it together in one searchable space.
-Can it be used in your work or research?
+Can Wikidata be used in your work or research?
 What purpose does it serve?
-And how can you contribute to it?
+And how can you contribute to Wikidata?
 How should you contribute to it?
+Should you contribute to it at all?

-Presented as part of the 2025 Black Histories Wiki Edit-a-thon and Love Data Week 2025
+Presented as part of 2025 Love Data Week.

 Text Mining and Topic Modeling with Orange 3